stdlib-js/www/lib/server/README.md

 The function accepts the following `options`:

 -   **address**: server address.
 Default: `'127.0.0.1'`.
+-   **app**: application component.
+Default: `null`.
 -   **hostname**: server hostname (e.g., `localhost` ).
 -   **latest**: path to the "latest" documentation (e.g., this could simply be a `version`, such as `v0.0.90`, or an arbitrary (relative) path, such as `foo/bar/beep/boop`).
 When set to an empty string (as is the default), the server does **not** virtually map the version `latest` to a particular set of documentation resources.
 Default: `''`.
 -   **logger**: `boolean` indicating whether to enable logging.
 Default: `false`.
 -   **port**: server port.
 Default: `0` (i.e., randomly assigned).
 -   **prefix**: URL path prefix used to create a virtual mount path for a static directory (e.g., `/docs/api/` to match the API documentation virtual mount path).
+If provided a list of prefixes, each prefix is associated with a corresponding `static` directory.
 Default: `'/'`.
 -   **root**: root directory containing API documentation.
 May be either an absolute path or a path relative to the current working directory.
 This directory will be mounted onto the virtual path `/docs/api/`.
 Default: current working directory.
--   **static**: directory from which to serve static documentation assets and files.
+-   **static**: directory (or directories) from which to serve static documentation assets and files.
 May be either an absolute path or a path relative to the current working directory.
-When set to an empty string (as is the default), the server does **not** serve static assets.
+When set to an empty string (the default), the server does **not** serve static assets.
 Default: `''`.
 -   **template**: application shell template.
 Default: `''`.
 -   **trustProxy**: `boolean` indicating whether to trust `X-forwarded-by` headers when the server is sitting behind a proxy.
 Default: `false`.
 -   **ignoreTrailingSlash**: `boolean` indicating whether to ignore trailing slashes in routes (e.g., `/foo/bar` and `/foo/bar/`).
 Default: `true`.

-An application shell template should include a `{{ FRAGMENT }}` parameter into which fragments are injected.
+An application shell template should include a `<div id="root"></div>` element into which fragments are injected.

 <!-- run-disable -->